All About Fallers

 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.

 Monitoring: Monitoring/Assessing performance of yourself, other individuals, or organizations to make improvements or take corrective action.

 Judgment and Decision Making: Considering the relative costs and benefits of potential actions to choose the most appropriate one.

 Equipment Maintenance: Performing routine maintenance on equipment and determining when and what kind of maintenance is needed.

 - Arborist Representative

-In the United States, there were 7,500 jobs for Faller in 2016.
+There were about 7,500 jobs for Faller in 2016 (in the United States).
 There is little to no growth in job opportunities for Faller.
-The BLS estimates 800 yearly job openings in this field.
+There will be an estimated 800 positions for Faller per year.